-- (1) In terms of section 20 of the Systems Act, meetings of the Council and those of its committees are open to the public, including the media, and the Council or such committee may not exclude the public, including the media, from a meeting except when- - (a) it is reasonable to do so having regard to the nature of the business being transacted; and
+- (1) In terms of section 20 of the Systems Act, meetings of the Council and those of its committees are open to the public, including the media, and the Council or such committee may not exclude the public, including the media, from a meeting except when- - (a) it is reasonable to do so having regard to the nature of the business being transacted; and - (b) a By-law or resolution of the Council specifying the circumstances in which the Council or such committee may close a meeting and which complies with sub-rule (1)(a) authorises the Council or such committee to close the meeting to the public. - (2) The Council or a committee of the Council, may not exclude the public, including the media, when considering, voting or noting any of the following matters: - (a) a draft By-law tabled in the Council; - (b) a budget tabled in the Council; - (c) the municipality's integrated development plan or any amendment of the plan tabled in the Council; - (d) the municipality's draft performance management system, or any amendment of the system, tabled in the Council;

-- (b) a By-law or resolution of the Council specifying the circumstances in which the Council or such committee may close a meeting and which complies with sub-rule (1)(a) authorises the Council or such committee to close the meeting to the public. - (2) The Council or a committee of the Council, may not for any reason, exclude the public when considering, voting or noting any of the following matters: - (a) a draft By-law tabled in the Council; - (b) a budget tabled in the Council; - (c) the municipality's integrated development plan or any amendment of the plan tabled in the Council; - (d) the municipality's draft performance management system, or any amendment of the system, tabled in the Council; - (e) the decision to enter into a service delivery agreement referred to in section 76(b) of the Systems Act; - (f) the disposal or acquisition of a municipal capital asset; or - (g) any other matter prescribed by legislation.
+- (e) the decision to enter into a service delivery agreement referred to in section 76(b) of the Systems Act; or - (f) [paragraph (f) deleted by section 5(a) of the Amendment By-law, 2018] - (g) any other matter prescribed by legislation.